binkley/homebrewery-files/witch.md

 | 10 | 4 |
 | 14 | 8 |

-### Level 10: Greater Borrowing
+#### Level 10: Greater Borrowing

 Your powers of borrowing grow stronger as your skills deepen, and shock even other witches.

 You gain these benefits in addition to those of the _Borrowing_ feature:

-#### Borrowed Instinct
+**Borrowed Instinct**.
 While borrowing, you can choose to use your own Intelligence or Wisdom scores or bonuses in place of the creature&rsquo;s.

-#### Dangerous Creatures
+**Dangerous Creatures**.
 You can take the **Attack** action while borrowing, using the creature&rsquo;s attack actions.

-#### Greater Form
+**Greater Form**.
 You can now borrow a creature with the **Swarm** trait (such as a _Swarm of Insects_), as long as it meets the other requirements of the _Borrowing_ feature.
 While borrowing a swarm, you perceive through all of its component creatures simultaneously, though you act as if you were a single creature.

-#### Spellcasting
+**Spellcasting**.
 You can cast a cantrip without material components.
 The borrowed creature supplies verbal or somatic components such as buzz of wings, chirps, pawing at the ground, and similar natural sounds or motions if they are capable.
 You may concentrate on a spell cast this way, as your mind is fully present in the borrowed form.
 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-### Level 14: Malison
+#### Level 14: Malison

 _I can't make you better, but I can make them worse._